golemfactory/yagna-docs/yajsapi/mid-level/hello.md

 The interface of each module has mostly asynchronous methods, so we have to embed all the code inside the async function main.

 ### Logger
 Each module has specific options.
-The constructor parameter that occurs in each of the modules is the logger object.
+The constructor parameter that occurs in each of the modules is the `logger` object.
 It is responsible for showing messages during the lifetime of a given module.
-The logger object must implement the Logger interface.
+The logger object must implement the `Logger` (TODO: link to API reference) interface.
 In this example, we will use a ready-made `ConsoleLogger` implementation that prints all messages in the console.

 ```typescript
 const logger = new ConsoleLogger();